ctds-usyd/library-webscraping/_episodes/04-lxml.md

 >    {: python}
 >    As well as alerting you to more than one extraction, this avoids triggering an error if your `cssselect` or `xpath` query returns an empty list.
 >
-> A specialised framework like Scrapy helps manage tasks like logging, diagnostics, and handling empty lists.
+> A specialised framework like Scrapy helps manage tasks like logging, diagnostics, and handling empty lists of extractions.
 {: .callout}

 ## Using the data

-TODO: plot resolution count by year, etc.
+> ## Challenge: Analyse the data
+>
+> Perform some interesting analysis of the data, for instance:
+>
+> * Plot the number of resolutions per year.
+Are there interesting periods of increase or lull?
+> * Count how often each title occurs.
+> * Identify which words are most frequent in the titles.
+> * Plot only those resolutions that pertain to membership vs those that do not.
+> * Plot only those resolutions mentioning some country of choice (e.g. Israel or Pakistan) in their title.
+> * Very advanced: lookup strings of capitalised words (optionally including lowercase words like "of" and "for") in the Wikipedia or Wikidata API to associate the names with locations.
+Plot them on a map!
+>
+> A Pivot Table will be very useful for performing these analyses in Excel or Google Sheets.
+Similar functionality is provided in Python by [Pandas](http://pandas.pydata.org) and its `pivot` and `groupby` functionality.
+{: .challenge}

 > ## Extension challenge: multilingual UNSC resolutions
 > Run the scraper on resolutions in Arabic (start at http://www.un.org/ar/sc/documents/resolutions/) or Chinese (start at http://www.un.org/zh/sc/documents/resolutions/) and merge the results with English to have columns `en_title`, `ar_title`, etc.